akrejci1/engeto-powerbi-economic-dashboard/README.md

 * Identification of food categories with the slowest price increases.
 * Comparison of year-on-year growth between wages and food prices.
 * The impact of GDP on wages and prices.

-## Dashboard Preview

-[Drag and drop your screenshot here on GitHub to show a preview of your dashboard]

 ## How to View